MAY 19th, 2022

 The importance of good design & formatting

-There is an expression which is sometimes used which applies to some extent to investment memorandums: The medium is not the message.
-That is to say that investors’ bread and butter is to scan business plans, pitch decks, and investment memorandums.
+There is an expression which is sometimes used which applies to some extent to offering memorandums: The medium is not the message.
+That is to say that investors’ bread and butter is to scan business plans, pitch decks, and offering memorandums.

 The cover design, or the corporate color scheme are ultimately not what wins their funding.
 Rather, it is the words and numbers within the document.

 That doesn’t mean that a company can or should send an investor a poorly presented word document.
-An comparison with an interview can be made here.
+A comparison with an interview can be made here.

 investment memorandum design